coltcoan/PowerPlatform/Copilot Studio/Licensing Analyst/README.md

 Email Format Guidelines:

-Use bold headings and clear sections
+Use bold headings and clear sections.
 Include a bullet list showing:

 Approver names
 Status of each approval

-Clearly state the Final Status
+Clearly state the Final Status.
-Do not include the AI recommendation🔄
+Do not include AI recommendation text.

 ```
 ### Active Directory Analyst
 ```